Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Model Development and Methodology

-Landau's theory is the unified mean-field approach to phase transitions.
-By examining transitions where the symmetry group of the ordered phase is a subgroup of the symmetry group of the disordered phase (the most symmetric phase) and by neglecting long-wavelength fluctuations associated with the gradient term, one can formulate the Landau free energy in the following form:
+As well known, from the thermodynamics standpoint Landau's theory provides a unified mean-field framework for describing phase transitions.
+When the symmetry group of the ordered phase is a subgroup of that of the disordered (most symmetric) phase, and long-wavelength fluctuations associated with the gradient term are neglected, the Landau free energy can be expressed as follows \cite{HohenbergPC, HohenbergKrekhov}:

-$\phi$ represents the OP, which is the wave function for the superconducting electrons.
-It is expressed as a complex function $\phi(\textbf{r})$, consisting of both real and imaginary parts.
-The variable $V$ denotes the volume of the system, while $h$ represents an external field.
-The coefficient $b > 0$ is weakly dependent on external thermodynamic parameters, such as temperature and pressure.
-The phase transition occurs if the quadratic coefficient $r$ changes its sign.
-We can therefore estimate the critical point by setting,
+where $\phi$ denotes the OP, and which serves as the wave function for superconducting electrons.
+This parameter is expressed as a complex function $\phi(\textbf{r})$, comprising both real and imaginary components.
+Here, the variable $V$ indicates the system volume, while $h$ stands for the external applied field.
+In parallel, the coefficient $b > 0$ exhibits weak dependence on external thermodynamic parameters, including temperature and pressure.
+Importantly, the phase transition occurs when the quadratic coefficient $r$ changes sign.
+In this respect, the critical point can thus be estimated by setting the quadratic coefficient to zero, i.e.,